greenelab/meta-review/manuscript.md

 Open writing presents new opportunities for scholarly communication.
 `TODO: reference "paper of the future"? arXiv:1601.02927 doi:10.22541/au.149693987.70506124 doi:10.22541/au.148769949.92783646 http://blogs.nature.com/naturejobs/2017/06/01/techblog-c-titus-brown-predicting-the-paper-of-the-future`
 Though it is still valuable to have versioned drafts of a review manuscript with digital identifiers, journal publication may not be the terminal endpoint for collaborative manuscripts.
-After releasing the first version of our collaborative review [@tJKvnIaZ], six new authors have contributed text and existing authors continue to discuss new literature, creating a living document [@1Dv0Jpu5J].
+After releasing the first version of our collaborative review [@tJKvnIaZ], six new authors have contributed text and existing authors continue to discuss new literature, [creating a living document](https://github.com/greenelab/deep-review/).
 `TODO: update new author count before submitting`
 The Manubot system can also facilitate open research [@11cb5HXoY] in addition to review articles.
 `TODO: get permission and add https://slochower.github.io/nonequilibrium-barrier/ https://zietzm.github.io/Vagelos2017/`